-- To share or not to share As defence counsel, I believe that your reserves are none of my business.
-However, I am of the view that there are generally more advantages than disadvantages in sharing with your defence counsel the authority you have with which to deal with the claim at mediation and, more importantly, the target figure set as the objective to conclude the matter at mediation.
-I believe that most defence counsel strive to "allow you to give change back to your mother and father", meaning that most defence counsel would like to be able to help you to resolve the matter for a figure less than the authority conferred. - Listening Skills My late grandfather had two expressions of which I remind myself from time to time: "You have two ears and one mouth.
+- To share or not to share As defence counsel, I was of the belief that an insurer's reserves were none of my business.
+However, I am of the view that there are generally more advantages than disadvantages in the insurance client sharing with defence counsel the authority the insurance representative has with which to deal with the claim at mediation and, more importantly, the target figure set as the objective to conclude the matter at mediation.
+I believe that most defence counsel strive to "give change back to their mother and father", meaning that most defence counsel would like to be able to help the insurance representative to resolve the matter for a figure less than the authority conferred. - Listening Skills My late grandfather had two expressions of which I remind myself from time to time: "You have two ears and one mouth.
 Use them in those proportions;" and "You can never listen yourself into trouble."
-Listen for cues and clues as to where the opposition may be going and how you can successfully steer the mediation. - Courtesy Please don't look at your watch or Blackberry when someone else is speaking.
+Listen for cues and clues as to where the opposition may be going and how you can successfully steer the mediation.

+- Courtesy Please don't look at your watch or Blackberry when someone else is speaking.
 Try to look at the other speaker periodically when they are making their opening statements.
-When you are speaking, direct your comments to the person who you wish to motivate and influence.

-Collegiality - You will have an easier time at mediation and generally in your professional life if you can have civil, cordial or amiable relations with the opposition.
+When you are speaking, direct your comments to the person who you wish to motivate and influence. - Collegiality You will have an easier time at mediation and generally in your professional life if you can have civil, cordial or amiable relations with the opposition.
 This applies not only to your relations with plaintiff counsel and also with the plaintiff or claimant themselves.
 Be or appear to be interested.
 Be sincere - whether you mean it or not.

-Mediation appears to be part of the litigation landscape in this Province and the landscape shows no signs of any immediate or radical change.
+Mediation appears to be part of the litigation landscape in Ontario and the landscape shows no signs of any immediate or radical change.
 Many have said that for the litigants, mediation is their "trial" (since the number of cases that actually proceed to and through trial is quite limited).
 Consequently, approach mediation seriously and thoughtfully, having regard for the ultimate objective you wish to achieve for your company.
 Mediation is a rewarding and satisfying (and relatively low stress and low cost) means to resolve a lawsuit.